bmcmahan2016/simple-image-classifier/README.md

 # simple-image-classifier
-Simple image classifier using PyTorch

-I am following the PyTorch tutorial to build a simple image classifier.
-In addition, I will be implementing a few additions to the base tutorial found at: https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html#sphx-glr-beginner-blitz-cifar10-tutorial-py

-Specifically, the following functionalities have been added:
+The goal of this project is to become more familiar with PyTorch by building a simple image classifier closely following the tutorial found at: https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html#sphx-glr-beginner-blitz-cifar10-tutorial-py

+In addition to the code provided in the tutorial, I have added the following
+functionalities:

-1.) custom loss class that allows for easy visualization of training loss
+1.) custom loss class that allows for easy visualization of training loss 2.)
+Training is over 10 epochs